 FA Disability Workforce fund

-The Fund has seen the creation of a network of 29 disability-specific football development officers, each with a remit of retaining and growing participation levels.
+The Disability Workforce Fund (DWF) was launched in July 2016 to provide focused investment into a network of disability specific officers in County FAs each with a remit of retaining and growing participation levels.

-Over the past 3 years disability football in Staffordshire has shown great signs of growth across all areas of the game including Playing, Coaching and Refereeing.
-The Disability Workforce Fund allows Staffordshire FA to work with key partners such as local authorities, CSP and Community Trusts to deliver football opportunities for players and volunteers with disabilities.
+Since the DWF programme commenced in 2016, disability football in Staffordshire has shown great signs of growth across all areas of the game including Playing, Coaching and Refereeing.
+The Disability Workforce Fund allows Staffordshire FA to work with key partners such as local authorities, CSP and Community Trusts to deliver football opportunities for all players and volunteers in the county.

 For further information surrounding The FA Disability Workforce Fund, please contact our Football Development Officer (Disability) via the details provided.